GraphSchema – User Guide

 Data nodes:

-- Nodes in the graph databases are regarded as "Data nodes" if they possess a relationship called "SCHEMA" pointing to a Class node
+- Nodes in the graph databases are regarded as "Data nodes" if they possess a property called `_CLASS`, whose value is the name of Class node.
+(Conceptually,

 - Typically, Data nodes contain a database label with the same name as the schema Class they are attached to, in addition to any other label they might contain;

-however, that's NOT enforced by the Schema layer, and it's completely optional, though recommended
+however, that's NOT consistently enforced by the Schema layer, and is regarded as secondary and (often) optional, though highly recommended

 Keywords used by the Schema layer: